Heatblur-Simulations/f-4e-manual/src/general.rst

 .. image:: images/TASInd.png

 True Airspeed Indicators are provided in both cockpits, and carry a calibrated range from 150 to 1500 knots.
 While the indicators can read as low as 0 knots, the lack of calibration below the stated range means values less than 150 knots are inaccurate.
+At high rates of airspeed change, there may be a lag of up to +-10 knots in measurement.

 The rear True Airspeed Indicator is removed for DMAS equipment in aircraft so configured; however, TAS is provided as a DMAS function.